-“Droits de l’homme sans frontières” began as a bi-monthly magazine that was first published in June 1988.
-In January 1989, a legal entity named Bruxelles – Droits de l’Homme / Brussels – Human Rights/ Brüssel – Menschenrechte, which was the publisher of “Droits de l’homme sans frontières”, registered by Le Moniteur in Belgium.
+“Droits de l’homme sans frontières” began as a bi-monthly magazine that was first published in June 1988 by Willy Fautré with some EU staff and teachers.
+In December 1988, a legal entity named Bruxelles – Droits de l’Homme / Brussels – Human Rights/ Brüssel – Menschenrechte, which was the publisher of “Droits de l’homme sans frontières”, registered its statutes.
+They were officially published in January 1989 in Le Moniteur, the Official Gazette in Belgium.

 In 1997, the original legal entity was renamed “Droits de l’homme sans frontières – Human Rights Without Frontiers” because its activities were increasingly taking place both in French and in English.
 In November 2014, it was renamed “Droits de l’homme sans frontières/ Belgique” and registered by Le Moniteur with its seat in Wallonia.

 Both entities in Belgium are mainly financed by foundations and donations.
 Other financial sources: non-governmental projects, research works, fact-finding missions, conferences, organising events…

 Since its inception, the executive director has been Willy Fautré, a long-standing human rights activist.